Balou9/query-preperator/readme.md

 file: path to file
 type: 'brackets', 'double quotes'
-save: logical save results to file
+save: logical save results to file, if false the result will be logged to the console
 cb: error first callback

 ***